 |If a student requires further support to be able to engage with their learning the school is able to refer to our learning mentor programme.

 |Children’s Welfare Practitioner (CWP)

 |The CWP programme provides further in school support from an NHS mental health nurse, targeting low mood and anxiety.

 |Should the school or parents/carers feel that more support is required then the school can complete a SPA referral form to Achieving for Children.

 To support the enhancement and operation of the learning environment of the School, with a particular focus on the well being of students.

-To support in the provision of a high-quality education for the students of the School.
+To support in the provision of a high-quality education for the students of the school.

-Learning Mentor: Mr Wedja
+Learning Mentor: Mr Nunn